EdDataScienceEES/tutorial-orla03/index.md

 ### Tutorial Aims

 1. To be able to find confidence intervals corresponding to a simple linear model.
-2. To be able to predict estimates and their corresponding prediction intervals.
+2. To be able to understand the difference between confidence intervals and prediction intervals.
-3. To be able to understand the difference between confidence intervals and prediction intervals.
+3. To be able to predict estimates and find their corresponding prediction intervals.
 4. To be able to use visualisation techniques to interpret the intervals.

 ### Learning Outcome